Research

 In the LHD, oscillations in the magnetic island width have been discovered.
 This type of oscillation is driven by a continuous power input, and is called self-sustained oscillation.
 The oscillations were also found in the divertor heat load, in radiation loss and a part of the plasma current component.
 In order to analyze the background physics, a model used in biology, the so-called predator-prey archetype, was applied.
 As a result, the experimental results were successfully reproduced.
 There the relation between the magnetic island width and a part of the plasma current component act as predator and prey.

-The results were published in Physical Review Letters from the API publishing group, on February 27, 2022.
+The results were published in Physical Review Letters, a journal by the American Physical Society, on February 27, 2022.

 Publication